londonhackspace/acnode-cl/README.md

 * In service, maintainer: yellow
 * Out of service, idle: flashing blue/red
 * Out of service, valid user: red (and the tool will be off)
-* Out of service, maintainer: yellow (and the tool will turn off)
+* Out of service, maintainer: yellow (and the tool will turn on)

 # To use the button menu: